Jennifer Lopez Ben Affleck | No, Jennifer Lopez and Ben Affleck are not separated

 The couple is completely in agreement with this decision and it would be part of the agreements prior to saying ‘yes, I do’.

 According to this same source, the couple has explained that they still talk a lot and that when they see each other again, it will be sweeter.
-“They are always talking, texting and even recording when they are apart at work.
+“They’re always talking, texting and even recording when they’re apart at work.
 And the time they spend apart makes getting back together that much better.
 Jennifer loves knowing that her husband will be there for her no matter what.” she has finished.